 Do him a favor.
 If you see his friends approaching (or your friends, for that matter), let go of his arm so he doesn’t feel uncomfortable.

 If there are no familiar faces in sight, you should reach across your body with your far arm and grab your other hand near his elbow.

-If you’re walking in the mall, slide your hand down his arm and grab his hand as you excitedly pull him over to a store window to get a closer look at something one of you might be interested in.
-Shoes for you, a shirt for him, a guitar, or whatever.
+If you’re walking in the mall, slide your hand down his arm and grab his hand as you excitedly pull him over to a store window to get a closer look at something one of you might be interested in – shoes for you, a shirt for him, a guitar or whatever.

 You can “accidentally” play a little footsie with him under the table or make sure your knees come in contact to break the ice, too.

 With both elbows on the table and your hands clasped, you can get your mitts very close to him simply by unbending your arms forward and laying them on the table.

-At the movies you share an arm rest, so get to it first.
-Put your elbow onto his side of the arm rest and put your hand on the end of it.
+At the movies, you share an arm rest, so get to it first.
+Put your elbow on to his side of the arm rest and put your hand on the end of it.
 If he does the same, you’ll be holding hands.

 Ask him if your hands feel cold.
-When he takes your hand, tell him that it feels good or rub his hands to warm yours up, and then tell him how good and strong his hands feel (not how soft or smooth, please).
+When he takes your hand, tell him it feels good or rub his hands to warm yours up, and then tell him how good and strong his hands feel (not how soft or smooth, please).

-Google “palm reading” and get to know a couple of things about it.
+Google palm reading and get to know a couple of things about it.
 Bring it up in conversation, and if he doesn’t ask for a reading, just tell him you want to read his palm.

 If all else fails, stop pussyfooting around and take his hand!
 Hey, you’re a lady of the 21st century and you don’t need to wait around for some guy to get up the courage to hold your hand.

 You’re walking next to him?
 Take his hand.
 His hand is on the table in front of you?
-Put both of your hands on top of it, then pull one back.
+Put both of your hands on top of it and then pull one back.